 John S. Dryzek

-John Dryzek is Centenary Professor in the Centre for Deliberative Democracy and Global Governance.
+John Dryzek is Distinguished Professor in the Centre for Deliberative Democracy and Global Governance.
 Before moving to the University of Canberra he was Distinguished Professor of Political Science and Australian Research Council Federation Fellow at the Australian National University.
 He is a Fellow of the Academy of Social Sciences in Australia, former Head of the Departments of Political Science at the Universities of Oregon and Melbourne and of the Social and Political Theory program at ANU, former editor of the Australian Journal of Political Science, and former ARC Laureate Fellow.
+He has also held the title of Centenary Professor at the University of Canberra.

 Working in both political theory and empirical social science, he is best known for his contributions in the areas of democratic theory and practice and environmental politics.
 One of the instigators of the 'deliberative turn' in democratic theory, he has published eight books in this area with Oxford University Press, Cambridge University Press, and Polity Press.
 His work in environmental politics ranges from green political philosophy to studies of environmental discourses and movements to global climate governance, and he has published seven books in this area with Oxford University Press, Cambridge University Press, and Basil Blackwell.